 Can't find it?
 Try Worldwide!

-Expand your library discovery service search to Libraries Worldwide to access and request content outside the ANZCA library.
+Use the discovery service Libraries Worldwide option to search and request content not held by the ANZCA library.

 When searching the library discovery service, some content can only be accessed by expanding your search to Libraries Worldwide.
 In addition, by searching Libraries Worldwide, you can request any articles/book chapters not held but indexed in Medline.